95ulisse/hedit/README.md

 ## Documentation

-There's some documentation available for the JavaScript APIs.
+There's some documentation available for the JavaScript APIs at https://95ulisse.github.io/hedit.

-To build the docs, you need [Node](https://nodejs.org) installed, then issue:
+To build the docs locally, you need [Node](https://nodejs.org) installed, then issue:

 ```
 make docs